tuokaikyle/portfolio/static/media/frontPage.8d806aff.md

 Hi, I'm Kai.
 I am a software engineer, web developer and an AWS certified solutions architect.

+Feel free to have a look of my resume & projects or leave me a message.

 #### A Brief Introduction

 - Currently I consider myself a _junior level_ web developer.